LaunchDarkly vocabulary

 Fallback value

-• If your application can connect to LaunchDarkly, but the flag is toggled off and you have not specified a default off variation.
-To learn more, read Setting the default off variation.
+- If your application can connect to LaunchDarkly, but the flag is toggled off and you have not specified a default off variation.
+To learn more, read The off variation.

-Regardless of how you configure targeting for your feature flag, each time you evaluate a flag from the SDK, you must include a fallback value as one of the parameters.
+Regardless of how you configure targeting or prompts, each time you evaluate a flag or customize an AI config from the LaunchDarkly SDK, you must include a fallback value as one of the parameters.

 Fallthrough rule